-A sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with an idea(s) to the realisation of intentions.
+A sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with the theme, exploration of a brief, development of design ideas to the realisation of intentions.
 This will give students the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and/or understanding from across their course of study.